 In fact, this service is a very popular and available at most of the UK Visa Applications Centres (UKVACs).
 Accordingly, the information for UK business and tourist visa processing time indicates that at an average approx 40-60% of the visitors use the priority service.
 Therefore, in order to get a prompt decision, applicants are willing to pay an additional cost of £220.

 The fee of UK super-priority non-settlement service is £956 to fast track timelines of visitor, Tier 2 work, Tier 4 student and Tier 5 visa applications within 1-day (or 24 hours) instead of the standard processing time of 15 working days (or 3 weeks).
 However, the UK super priority visa service to fast track processing time is available only at a few UKVACs.
 For instance, the UK super priority service in India is only available at UKVAC New Delhi, Mumbai and Chennai to fast track visitor, Tier 2 and Tier 5 visa processing time.

 3. UK Priority Visa Service – Settlement (£573)

 The UK priority spouse visa service fees is £573 to fast track timelines of family settlement applications under Appendix FM.
 Accordingly, an applicant can fast track the UK spouse visa timelines and can get a decision within 30 working days or 6 weeks!
-Please note, the normal (non-priority) UK settlement visa service standard of UKVI is to process 90% of the spouse applications within 12 weeks.
-And 100% of spouse applications within 24 weeks after biometrics.
+Please note, the normal (non-priority) UK settlement visa service standard of UKVI is to process 98.5% of the spouse applications within 12 weeks or 60 working days.
+And 100% of spouse applications within 24 weeks or 120 working days after biometrics.

 In fact, the spouse premium service is quite popular and available at most of the UK Visa Applications Centres (UKVACs).
 Moreover, the information available at UK spouse visa processing time indicates that 25-30% of applicants are also using the priority settlement service.